enqueuer-land/enqueuer/README.md

     variableName: `value`

 ##### set a variable
-There are a few ways to set a value in store.
+There are a few ways to set a value in the store.

 ##### configuration file
 configuration file's store [field](#configuration-file)